MIRO: MultI-Reward cOnditioned pretraining improves T2I quality and efficiency: Method

 \textbf{Reward Hacking Prevention.} Traditional single-objective optimization often leads to reward hacking, where models exploit specific reward metrics at the expense of overall quality~\citep{luo2025reward}.
 MIRO's multi-dimensional conditioning naturally prevents this by requiring the model to balance multiple objectives simultaneously.
 Users can detect and mitigate reward hacking by adjusting individual reward levels and observing the resulting trade-offs.

-\textbf{Controllability and Interpretability.} The explicit reward conditioning provides interpretable control over generation quality.
-Users can understand and predict the effect of different reward settings, enabling more intuitive interaction with the model.
-This controllability extends beyond simple quality scaling to nuanced trade-offs between different aspects of visual quality.
+\textbf{Controllability and Interpretability.} The explicit reward conditioning gives interpretable control over generation quality.
+Users can predict the effect of different reward settings, enabling intuitive interaction with the model and nuanced trade-offs between visual quality aspects.